-Walled Lake Consolidated Schools engages Plante Moran Cresa for recommendations to reduce $24 million deficit
+Walled Lake Consolidated Schools engages Plante Moran Realpoint for recommendations to reduce $24 million deficit

 Facing decreases in state aid funding and declining enrollment in grade school levels, Walled Lake Consolidated Schools (WLCS) was under a tight deadline to come up with ideas to reduce its $24 million deficit.
 The district had to provide recommendations to the school board prior to the end of the fiscal year (June 2011).

-WLCS retained Plante Moran Cresa (PMC) to gather information for the stakeholders.
-PMC teamed with the Michigan Leadership Institute and the district’s architect to review existing operational, facility, and financial conditions before providing recommendations to the board that would help reduce the deficit.
+WLCS retained Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, to gather information for the stakeholders.
+PMR teamed with the Michigan Leadership Institute and the district’s architect to review existing operational, facility, and financial conditions before providing recommendations to the board that would help reduce the deficit.